Hybrid and Multi-Stage Queries

 For example, in text search, it is often useful to combine dense and sparse vectors get the best of semantics, plus the best of matching specific words.

-There are many ways to fuse the results.
-One versatile method is Reciprocal Rank Fusion (RRF), which considers the positions of each of points in the results, and boosts the ones that appear closer to the top in multiple queries.
+Considers the positions of results within each query, and boosts the ones that appear closer to the top in multiple of them.

-Here is an example of RRF for a query containing two prefetches against different named vectors configured to respectively hold sparse and dense vectors.
+Here is an example of Reciprocal Rank Fusion for a query containing two prefetches against different named vectors configured to respectively hold sparse and dense vectors.

 POST /collections/{collection_name}/points/query